Kishanmc/Clock_SFP/README.md

 # Clock_SFP
-It's my small frontend project
+It's my clock project using front-end

 Welcome to my first small front-end project!
 This repository contains the code for a Digital Clock that displays the current time dynamically in a visually appealing design.
 This project helped me explore the basics of HTML, CSS, and JavaScript.